 The rubberized diverter head is flexible.
 It inserts into standard downspouts with a simple hole, and no need to cut your downspout.

 We carry versions fitted for standard 2" x 3” and 3" x 4” rectangular downspouts, and also for round downspouts between 3” and 4” in diameter.
+(Click here for details on how to measure your downspouts to select the right diverter size.)
 The rubber diverter head seals inside the downspout.
 Water collects in an interior reservoir and flows swiftly through the inlet hose, into your tank or barrel(s).

 “But what about that big hole in the middle?”

 Ah, there’s another common question.
 The most brilliant thing about this diverter is that it optimizes inflow to fill rate, and handles system overflow automatically.
 Because of that hole, this is all possible with no on-and-off switch.
 It’s a true set-it-and-forget-it solution.

 If your barrels have any capacity at all, water will flow in.
 When they are full, it will flow down as if they weren't there.
 This is an easy and automatic way to keep barrels topping up even as you use the water throughout the seasons.

 When installed correctly (with the inlet hose completely level), a full barrel will cause excess water to back up in the hose.
 Once the water column starts rising in the downspout, excess flow falls down that hole in the middle to exit your downspout as it normally would.

 This adds major convenience—you don't even need to think about system overflow!
 While there are plenty of ecological overflow solutions you can pursue when you have time, rest assured that you will not be creating any new drainage problems when you install a BlueBarrel Rainwater Catchment System™.

 How does the downspout diverter capture enough water with the hole in the middle?

 First, it's important to understand how water flows through a downspout to begin with.
 Many people imagine stormwater coursing through the gutters, and then free-falling inside the downspout.
 But that's not how it happens.
 Surface tension causes water to hug the interior walls of the downspout as it exits.